10DLC Campaign Form Help

 This should match the type of opt-ins that are on your website/online presence.

-This field also has a 40 character minimum, so please provide a useful description for how consent is obtained.
+This field has a 40 character minimum, so please provide a useful description for how consent is obtained.
 The key point here is to be accurate and descriptive.

 Please review some examples of Call-to-Action / Message Flow for a number of opt-in variations: